Malcolm Smith (footballer, born 1953): Early career

 Malcolm was born in Stockton on Tees but grew up in Ferryhill Co.
 Durham.
 He represented Durham County Schoolboys and after successful trials had offers to join Newcastle, Leeds and Middlesbrough.He signed as an apprentice with Middlesbrough in the summer of 1968.

-All the young Boro players were under the excellent guidance of the Boro's Junior coach George Wardle.
+All the young Boro players were under the guidance of the Boro's Junior coach George Wardle.
 Malcolm rated George very highly as a coach, as a mentor and friend.
 George was key in his development from a schoolboy to a young professional and onto the first team.

 Senior Football Career

 Middlesbrough

-As a 18 year old, Stan Anderson gave Malcolm his full league debut for Middlesbrough in August 1972 - against local rivals Sunderland at a packed Ayresome Park.
-It was a dream debut, Malcolm scoring both goals for the Boro in a 2-1 win.
+As an 18 year old, Stan Anderson gave Malcolm his full league debut for Middlesbrough in August 1972 - against local rivals Sunderland at a packed Ayresome Park.
+It was a dream debut, Malcolm scoring both goals for the Boro in a 2–1 win.
 However one of Middlesbrough most successful seasons was 1973/4.
 England Legend Jack Charlton had taken over as manager - his first season as a manager - and he moulded and organised the squad into a team that is widely recognised as one of the best in the club's history.
 Jack successfully steered the club back to the First Division, as record breaking champions, creating new club and division records.
 Malcolm was very much a part of Jack's main squad of just 13 regular players and in that memorable season he played or was sub in 28 games scoring 6 goals and collected a Division Two Champions winning medal.